Martin-Alexander/strata_tables/README.md

 end
 ```

-New history tables will have the same columns as their source table in addition to a `version_id` primary key and `sys_period` for tracking when the row was valid from a system perspective.
+New history tables will have the same columns as their source table in addition to a `version_id` primary key and `system_period` for tracking when the row was valid from a system perspective.

 For an existing `products` tables, the SQL produced will be roughly equivalent to: